reddog-io/RedDog.Search/README.md

 ## Getting Started

-### Setting up the connection to Microsoft Azure Search:
+### Initialize the ApiConnection with your credentials:

 ```C#
 ApiConnection connection = ApiConnection.Create("myservice","mykey");